Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 1. In Azure DevOps, click on "Pipelines" on the left menu and then click "Releases"

-2. Click the "New pipeline" button
+1. Click the "New pipeline" button

-3. Select to "start with an Empty job"
+1. Select to "start with an Empty job"

-4. Name the pipeline "AKS Helm Deploy" (it will default to "New release pipeline")
+1. Name the pipeline "AKS Helm Deploy" (it will default to "New release pipeline")

-5. Click on "+ Add" next to Artifacts
+1. Click on "+ Add" next to Artifacts

-6. In "Source (build pipeline)", select the build we created earlier (should be named "kubernetes-hackfest-CI")
+1. In "Source (build pipeline)", select the build we created earlier (should be named "kubernetes-hackfest-CI")

     ![Azure DevOps Release Artifact](azure-do-release-artifact.png)

-7. Click on the lightning bolt next to the Artifact we just created and enable "Continuous deployment trigger"
+1. Click on the lightning bolt next to the Artifact we just created and enable "Continuous deployment trigger"

-8. Click on "Stage 1" in the Stages box.
+1. Click on "Stage 1" in the Stages box.

-9. Name the stage "dev"
+1. Name the stage "dev"

-10. Click on "1 job, 0 task" to view stage tasks
+1. Click on "1 job, 0 task" to view stage tasks

-11. Click on "Agent job" and change the Agent pool to "Hosted Ubuntu 1804" in the drop down
+1. Click on "Agent job" and change the Agent pool to "Azure Pipelines" and the Agent Specification to "ubuntu-1804" in the drop down

-12. On the Agent job, click the "+" to add a Task
+1. On the Agent job, click the "+" to add a Task

-13. Search for "helm" and add the task called "Helm Tool Installer" as first task.
+1. Search for "helm" and add the task called "Helm Tool Installer" as first task.
 Click Add

     > Change the version for the helm install to `3.0.1`

-14. Next, Search for "helm" and add the task called "Package and deploy Helm charts".
+1. Next, Search for "helm" and add the task called "Package and deploy Helm charts".
 Click Add

-15. Click on the task (named "helm ls") to configure all of the settings for the release
+1. Click on the task (named "helm ls") to configure all of the settings for the release

     * Select your Azure subscription in the dropdown and click "Authorize"
     * Select the Resource Group and AKS Cluster